 Surprise and delight

 Every plant is different in terms of its appearance and care needs.
 So treat the kids in your life to a collection of different botanical wonders.
 That way they will learn the differences between a bouncy Kentia and an exotic bromeliad.
-They will soon discover that the leaves of a Calathea are totally different from the Monstera*, let alone a flowering Kalanchoë or Anthurium.
+They'll soon discover that the leaves of a Calathea are totally different from the Monstera*, let alone a flowering Kalanchoë or Anthurium.
 Plants are so varied, and so beautiful.
 Just like children, really.

 *Be careful: while Monstera is fabulous and purifies the air, it’s definitely not suitable for human consumption.
 In fact, it's harmful if ingested.
-With very small children, consider whether to place a Monstera in their room, or whether to opt for one of the other recommended plants instead.
+With very small children, consider whether to place a Monstera in their room, or whether to opt for one of the other plants instead.